 Korean Air Business Class passengers can use the exclusive Prestige check-in counter to not wait in line to check in for their flight.
 Once in the lounge, passengers can use the fountain and seniors at the Grand Hyatt Incheon Hotel at no extra charge.

 But, luxury is not stopping at the airport!
 On a Korean Air flight to Bordeaux, first and Prestige (business) class passengers will be able to enjoy a drink at the “Celestial Bar.”
 With stunning designs and lighting, ‘Celestial Bar; Lets passengers get out of their seats and down with a delicious cocktail.

 On long-haul flights, business class passengers have personal TV screens (size depending on the craft).
 Along with eye masks, toothbrushes, and three luxury cosmetic items, passengers will have access to a convenient kit on a flight.
 Look for sockets to keep your devices fully charged so that the battery never runs out on your business class trip.

 What are the Korean Air Business Class Seats Like?

-There is enough space to stretch in your Korean Air prestige suite with more than 75in lengths in each row.
-Each seat converts 180 degrees into a fully-flat bed, ensuring you get the best night’s sleep possible on your Korean Air Business Class flight.
+There is enough space to stretch in your Korean Air prestige suite with more than 75-inch lengths in each row.
+Each seat converts 180 degrees into a fully flat bed, ensuring you get the best night’s sleep possible on your Korean Air Business Class flight.